HoustonRaboni/Dice-Roller/README.md

-the repo contain codes from the google dice roller course for learning android dev
+This repo contain codes from the google dice roller course for learning android dev